TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 * That worked.
 Looks and behaves just like the dev server.
 * There are instructions on how to [deploy the built app using GitHub Pages](https://storybook.js.org/docs/sharing/publish-storybook#github-pages) which would allow me to include the Storybook as part of my online documentation.
+* No obvious option for specifying the base path that static app will be served from (cf Vite option).
+There's a Storybook [discussion](https://github.com/storybookjs/storybook/discussions/17433) that suggests you can [dynamically adjust the Vite config](https://storybook.js.org/docs/api/main-config/main-config-vite-final) that Storybook uses to build.

 # Component Testing